 At Heamoor Community Primary School we aim to identify the needs of pupils by considering the whole child.
 The purpose of identification is to work out what action we need to take.
 The benefits of early identification are widely recognised- identifying need at the earliest point and then making sure that effective provision improves the long-term outcomes for the child.
+We use the graduated approach to then meet individual needs.

 High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have or may have SEN. We use our ongoing assessment process to identify any learning difficulty and barrier to achievement and this is used to form the basis for planning the next steps of the child's learning.
 When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
-Intervention programmes can be put in place if necessary, hopefully to 'plug the gap' and these will be discussed with the SENCO and other relevant staff.
+Intervention programmes can be put in place if necessary, hopefully to 'plug the gap' and these will be discussed with the

+SENCO and other relevant staff.
 The child will be recorded as "On Alert."
 Parents are involved in a consistent and positive way throughout.